List of SNH48 members: Team HII

 Team HII is associated with the color orange.
 The current captain is Shen Mengyao.

 Team X

 Team X is associated with the color light green.
-The current captain is Yang Bingyi.
+The current captain is Wang Ruiqi.

 Understudies

 Overseas Trainees

 Members between 16 and 18 are chosen to train at SNH48 Group's overseas idols training center professionally.

 Substitute Members

 Hiatus

 Zhao Jiamin has placed first in the 2nd Senbatsu Elections.